tensorflow/tfjs-models/pose-detection/src/blazepose_tfjs/README.md

 # BlazePose

-BlazePoseTfjs uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.
+BlazePose TFJS uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.
 Three models are offered.

-* 'lite' - our smallest model which trades footprint for accuracy.
+* 'lite' - our smallest model that is less accurate but smaller in model size and minimal memory footprint.
 * 'heavy' - our largest model intended for high accuracy, regardless of size.
-* 'full' - A middle ground between Lite and Heavy.
+* 'full' - A middle ground between performance and accuracy.

 Please try our our live [demo](https://storage.googleapis.com/tfjs-models/demos/pose-detection/index.html?model=blazepose).
 In the runtime-backend dropdown, choose 'tfjs-webgl'.